oasis-tcs/legalxml-courtfiling-5.0-bouml/README.md

 <div>
 <h3>Further Description of this Repository</h3>

-<p>[Any narrative content may be provided here by the TC, for example, if the Members wish to provide an extended statement of purpose.]</p>
+<p>[Any narrative content may be provided here by the TC, for example, if the Members wish to provide an extended statement of purpose.
+See also provisionally <a href="https://github.com/cabralje/ecf-5.0-bouml">this repository</a> (Jim Cabral).]</p>
 </div>

 <div>